-- a.
-Content: Policies and procedures, including the University Conduct Code, which governs the conduct of all UNE students. - b.
-Context: Applies to all on-campus and UNE-sponsored off-campus activities, including clinical observations, clinical/ field experiences, and community service. - 2.
-Become familiar with the Code of Ethics for their chosen profession, and to uphold these standards in all relevant settings (E.1.b. above):
+b.
+Context: Applies to all on-campus and UNE-sponsored off-campus activities, including clinical observations, clinical/ field experiences, and community service.

+2. Become familiar with the Code of Ethics for their chosen profession, and to uphold these standards in all relevant settings: